Program Director, Enterprising Women of Color DMV Business Center

-Messay Derebe is the Program Director for Wacif ’s Enterprising Women of Color Program where she leads a U.S. Department of Commerce’s Minority Business Development Agency (MBDA) funded initiative focused on assisting women entrepreneurs of color to build their businesses, secure contracts and capital, and increase partnership opportunities.
+Messay Derebe leads the Enterprising Women of Color Program, a U.S. Department of Commerce’s Minority Business Development Agency (MBDA) funded initiative focused on assisting women entrepreneurs of color to build their businesses, secure contracts, and capital, and increase partnership opportunities.

 In her downtime, she plays violin and takes great joy in experiencing the rich arts landscape that D.C. has to offer.